ssimkani/mdst-ai-in-healthcare/README.md

-# MDST W26 'Building Interpretable AI in Healthcare'
+# Michigan Data Science Team W26 'Building Interpretable AI in Healthcare'

 By Will McKanna and Seena Simkani